parastuffs/MKVreleaseHndlr/README.md

 -f dir                  adding fonts directory
--b                      specify if it's a blu-ray release -g group                specify fansub group to tag in the release name -h                      display this help
+-b                      specify if it's a blu-ray release -g group                specify fansub group to tag in the release name --season                Season of the show; will be appended right after the show name -h                      display this help

 Require 'mktorrent', 'mkvtoolnix' ('mkvmerge' & 'mkvinfo') and String::CRC32.